HarshaVardhan2412/ecommerce-marketing-sales-analysis/README.md

             New_Customers	-0.033	-0.024	1.000

     The results showed a very weak negative correlation between both online and offline marketing spend and new customer acquisition.
 This indicates that higher spending on any particular day did not strongly influence how many customers joined on that same day.

+**Business Question 3:** Identify periods with the strongest and weakest retention rates.
+What strategies could be implemented to improve retention during weaker months?

+**Answer:**
+    Please find chart here : [Retention Rate HeatMap](./images/Q3_RetentionRate.png) , [Avg Retention Rate Barplot](./images/Q3_AvgRetentionRate.png)

+    **Approach:**

+        1) Built a retention matrix using transaction data.

+        2) Used a heatmap to quickly spot how customers came back over months.

+        3) Created a simple average retention trend per month.

+    **Key Findings:**

+        **Heatmap Observation:**
+            1) Customers acquired in August and July showed better retention trends, with higher percentages in the following months.

+            2) February and April had the lowest retention, showing rapid drop after the first month.

+        **Retention Trend Chart Insight:**
+            1) The average retention rate peaked in August (~30%), while February was the lowest (~16%).

+            2) This pattern suggests mid-year cohorts tend to be more loyal.

+    strategies :
+        1) For Feb and April, let's look deeper into what campaigns or offers we used and how those customers behaved.

+        2) Try early follow-ups, personalized nudges, or small loyalty perks—especially in their first week.

+        3) For Jul and Aug, let's learn what worked well and try replicating those strategies during weak months.

 📊 Key Visualizations